Reignmurda/Evotingsystem/README.md

-# Simple EVoting System
+# E-Voting System
  It is a desktop application made with socket programming in Python.
-It uses synchronous multithreading.
+It registers voters and allows them to vote.
+A simple app